BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 Apart from these criteria, there will be a possibility for validators to signal a website address to complete their resume.
 Validators will need to build reputation one way or another to attract delegators.
 For example, it would be a good practice for validators to have their setup audited by third parties.
-Note though, that the Evmos team will not approve or conduct any audit itself.
+Note though, that theButane team will not approve or conduct any audit itself.

 </details>